oroinc/documentation/user_guide/reports.rst

 .. image:: ./img/reports/RepEx2.png

-Here is what we have got:
+Here is what we have:

 .. image:: ./img/reports/RepEx2a.png